(This article was last updated on October 28, 2016)

-Under the law, people in the United States who don’t qualify for an exemption are required to obtain a minimum amount of healthcare.
-This essential fact of the law has become muddied through news media outlets, speculation and widespread misinformation.
-The purpose of this Obamacare summary is to give you an overview of Obamacare, so that you understand your rights and responsibilities under the law.
-Since the law’s official launch on October 1, 2013, more than 8 million previously uninsured Americans have obtained healthcare.
+Under the law, people in the United States who don’t qualify for an exemption are required to obtain a minimum amount of healthcare coverage.
+This essential fact of the law has become muddied through news media outlets, speculation, and widespread misinformation.
+We offer this summary of the ACA as a way to help you understand your rights and responsibilities under the law.
+Since the law took effect, more than 20 million previously uninsured Americans have signed up for health insurance.

 Provisions of the Affordable Care Act (Obamacare)

-With nearly a thousand pages of terms and conditions, the Affordable Care Act is sure to confuse even the most skilled reader.
-Few people have read this massive law in its entirety.
-This accounts for the fact that so much misinformation abounds concerning its provisions.
-In fact, there was so much uproar about the law and its provisions that the Supreme Court had to rule on its constitutionality and its legality, according to the U.S. Constitution.
+With 906 pages of terms and conditions in the official published version of the law – and thousands of pages’ worth of additional regulations – the Affordable Care Act is sure to confuse even the most skilled reader.
+Few people have read this massive law in its entirety, which is why misinformation abounds concerning its provisions.
+In fact, there was so much uproar about the law and its provisions that the Supreme Court had to rule on its constitutionality and its legality per the U.S. Constitution.

 The Supreme Court upheld the ACA on June 28, 2012, with the exception of a provision that required states to expand the Medicaid eligibility requirements.
-For more information on the unconstitutionality of this provision, see the section below, on Medicaid expansion.
-Once upheld by the Supreme Court, the ACA could now be implemented according to plan.
+For more information on the unconstitutionality of this provision, see the section below on Medicaid expansion.
+Once upheld by the Supreme Court, the ACA could then be implemented as planned.

 - Improving healthcare nationwide